-This time of year, there’s nothing like sipping on some steamy and creamy hot chocolate.
-January 31st is actually National Hot Chocolate Day, so to celebrate, we rounded up some of the best hot chocolate destinations in New England.
-You can also check out our other blog with hot chocolate recipes and tips for making it at home.
+This time of year, there’s nothing like sipping on some cozy and creamy hot chocolate.
+January 31st is National Hot Chocolate Day.
+To celebrate, we rounded up some of the best hot chocolate destinations in New England.
+You can also check out our blog with hot chocolate recipes and tips for making it at home.

 Before diving into these “hot” hot chocolate spots, here’s some hot chocolate 101.
 While the terms “hot chocolate” and “hot cocoa” are often used interchangeably, turns out they are in fact different.
 Hot cocoa actually has it’s own national day on December 13th.